Home Compare FHN vs PFG

 First Horizon vs Principal Financial Group: Which Stock Looks Stronger in 2026?

-First Horizon holds the cleaner structural position, with the lead spread across growth and profitability.
+First Horizon holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 Principal Financial does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity